John-Telek/Pi_SDR/README.md

 Sdrangel latest main release.

-This made in /opt/build and the instructions to build it are at https://github.com/f4exb/sdrangel/wiki/Compile-from-source-in-Linux
+This is made in /opt/build and the instructions to build it are at https://github.com/f4exb/sdrangel/wiki/Compile-from-source-in-Linux

 It installs in /usr/local/bin

 SigDigger latest main release.

 (1) Dependencies.
-(Not listed on github courtesy of BatchDrake of sdrangel fame.
+Not listed on github SigDigger page but courtesy of f4exb of sdrangel fame.
 Thanks mate. :)

 $ sudo apt-get update && sudo apt-get -y install \
 git cmake g++ pkg-config autoconf automake libtool libfftw3-dev libusb-1.0-0-dev libusb-dev libhidapi-dev libopengl-dev \